 - Marriage - Marriage - Marriage

-The spouses must be of adult age.
-The spouses must be able to do business (especially, of course, capable of doing business).
-The spouses must be present in person According to German law, marriage may not be opposed to marriage.
+Registration of the intended marriage If language skills are missing, an interpreter must be brought along at the instigation of the spouse.
+The spouses must be of legal age.
+The spouses must have legal capacity (especially, of course, legal capacity.
+Spouses must be present in person According to German law, marriage may not be precluded by an obstacle to marriage.

-Before the marriage ceremony, the spouses must be asked whether there have been changes in their actual circumstances concerning the conditions for marriage since the registration of the marriage and whether they want to determine a married name.
-The marriage is to be carried out in a form worthy of the importance of the marriage.
+Before the marriage, the spouses must be asked whether there have been any changes in their factual circumstances concerning the conditions for marriage since the registration of the marriage and whether they wish to determine a married name.
+The marriage should be carried out in a dignified form appropriate to the importance of the marriage.
 Witnesses are no longer mandatory under German law, but can still be involved.
 The wedding ceremony takes place at a (prescribed) place dedicated to it by the competent authority (registry office).
-The lawful marriage presupposes the legal capacity (especially the natural legal capacity and the ability to do business) of the spouses, which is checked by the registrar / the registry office.
-The declarations of the spouses wishing to enter into marriage with each other must be notared by the registrar in a written statement after the marriage.
-The minutes must contain all the information to be certified in the marriage register.
-It shall be signed by the spouses, the witnesses and the registrar.
-A marriage is considered to be concluded even if the spouses have declared that they want to enter into marriage with each other.
+The lawful marriage presupposes h the legal capacity (especially the natural legal capacity and the marital capacity) of the spouse, which is checked by the registrar/registry office.
+The declarations of the spouse that they wish to enter into the marriage with each other must be recorded in a record by the registrar after the marriage.
+The record must contain all the information to be recorded in the marriage register.
+It must be signed by the spouses, the witnesses and the registrar.
+A marriage is also considered to be concluded if the spouses have declared that they want to enter into the marriage with each other.

 Senator for the Interior, Department 23 Civil Status Law, of the State of Bremen

 Last update or date of publication